 Drug solubility, drug permeability, polymer degradation speed, and particle size interaction between polymer and drug potential particle charge may all influence drug release profiles.3 The diffusion and release of chemically conjugated hydrolyzed pharmaceuticals is used to determine drug release for a mechanically encapsulated material using LPHNPs.
 Dialysis, high-performance liquid chromatography (HPLC), a mass spectrometer, and a semi-permeable membrane were used in the majority of in vitro drug release investigations.
-The drug release check of nanoparticles dialysis procedure may be carried out at 37°C in a Pharmaceutical Sciences (Indexed in ISI and Scopus)

-significant quantity of medium.
+The drug release check of nanoparticles dialysis procedure may be carried out at 37°C in a significant quantity of medium.
 At a temperature of 37°C, nanoparticles are poured into a huge volume of release media.
 The drug molecules are released from the nanoparticles and leach into the release environment through the diffusion process.
 The released drug and any leftover drug are collected in nanoparticles, and the solution is centrifuged for 30 minutes at 1200 RPM.
-A mass spectrometer analytical technique, such as high-performance liquid chromatography, was used to quantify the supernatant (HPLC).68 The study of drug release is beneficial in the production of nanoparticles; drug release was studied in vitro using the USP type II dissolving technique at 50 rpm.
+A mass spectrometer analytical technique, such as highperformance liquid chromatography, was used to quantify the supernatant (HPLC).68 The study of drug release is beneficial in the production of nanoparticles; drug release was studied in vitro using the USP type II dissolving technique at 50 rpm.
 Nanoparticles were prepared and submerged in PBS 900ml using a semi-permeable membrane.
-The experiment was carried out over many minutes at a time, with the pH 0.1HCL solution being maintained after the sample was collected.
+The experiment was carried out over many minutes at a time, with 0.1 HCl solution being maintained after the sample was collected.
 A UV spectrophotometer was used to analyse the samples.

-1.6 Stability of LPHNPs
+Stability of LPHNPs

 Physical and chemical stability are required to develop LPHNPs stability studies for both lipid polymer hybrid suspension and free dry nanoparticles to evaluate drug loss and changes in nanoparticle composition during storage.
 Microscopic inspection, entrapment efficiency, zeta potential, particle size and polydispersity index, physical and chemical assessment, optimization, and research of a produced nanocarrier system are all important factors to consider when evaluating formulated LPHNPs.
 As a consequence, the self-modified characteristics of nanoparticles on the lipid monolayer surface were utilized to improve the solubility and stability of DSC and TGA nanoparticles, allowing researchers to investigate the effects69 of time and temperature on nanoparticle thermal properties.
 To investigate drug losses from nanoparticles and changes in the structure of nanoparticles under storage settings, stability experiments were conducted on suspended nanoparticles and lyophilized nanoparticles.
 The optimized formulation of HN-08 nanoparticles has been subject to accelerated stability studies according to ICH guidelines.
-Samples of lyophilized and suspension nanoparticles are kept at 4° C/60 \pm 5%, 25° C/60 \pm 5% RH for three months in glass vials lyophilized nanoparticles are distributed, sonicated, and characterized by duration, zeta potential
+Samples of lyophilized and suspension nanoparticles are kept at 4°C/60 \pm 5%, 25°C/60 \pm 5% RH for three months in glass vials.
+The zeta potential of lyophilized nanoparticles is measured after they have been sonicated.

-1.7 Cellular uptake and cytotoxicity
+Cellular uptake and cytotoxicity